ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/syllabus.md

 Online discussion and Q&A for the class will be available on Piazza: [sign up to join the class here](https://piazza.com/ucsd/summer2024/cse12) and [view the discussion forum here](https://piazza.com/ucsd/summer2024/cse12/home).
 Important announcements from the course team will be pinned at the top of your feed.
 When you set up your account, you can select the frequency for email notifications of messages and discussions on Piazza.
 Piazza is one way you can ask for and get help in this course.

 ## Programming Environment
-While you are welcome to use your preferred programming environment for assignments, such as VSCode and IntelliJ, the officially supported environment for CSE 12 is **Eclipse**.
-The course staff is most familiar with Eclipse and may not be able to help you with environment issue if you choose to use a different environment.
-If you do not already have a programming environment for Java installed and would like to use Eclipse, please complete [PA0: Computer Set up](/assignments/pa0.html){:target="_blank"}.
+While you are welcome to use your preferred programming environment for assignments, such as Eclipse and IntelliJ, the officially supported environment for CSE 12 is **VSCode**.
+The course staff is most familiar with VSCode and may not be able to help you with environment issue if you choose to use a different environment.
+If you do not already have a programming environment for Java installed and would like to use VSCode, please complete [PA0: Computer Set up](/assignments/pa0.html){:target="_blank"}.

 ## Java Documentation
 [The documentation for the Java language](https://docs.oracle.com/javase/11/), while not required reading, will be linked to from some assignments and is always a useful reference while programming.
 You can install any version higher than 8.
 The latest version is Java 22.
 If you would like to set everything up on your own computer and do not already have Java installed please complete [PA0: Computer Set up](/assignments/pa0.html){:target="_blank"}.